Think College Staff

 Maria Paiewonsky, EdD

-Maria is a program manager and transition specialist.
+Maria is a program director and transition specialist.
 She serves as director of the UMass Boston Transition Leadership program, an approved course of study for the Massachusetts Transition Specialist endorsement as well as an approved Division of Career Development and Transition teacher accreditation program for transition specialists.
 Maria is also a training and technical assistance provider for state and national initiatives that support college-based transition services for students with intellectual and developmental disabilities.
 She focuses on professional development and including students with intellectual disabilities in inclusive research related to transition services.
 Over the years, Maria has coordinated numerous secondary and transition related projects.

 Nancy Hurley, MS

 Nancy oversees program recruitment and scholar support for the Transition Leadership Program.
 She also develops and delivers face-to-face and online courses and workshops for educators and professional staff, students, families, and community providers.
 As project coordinator, Nancy focuses on assessment, access to postsecondary education, youth development, career development, and differentiated instruction.
 Nancy is a certified ambassador for the Charting the Life Course planning framework.
 She holds a professional license in Intensive Special Needs from the Massachusetts Department of Elementary and Secondary Education.